kubkon/kubkon.github.com/_posts/2013-10-13-exterior-penalty-functions.md

 {% endhighlight %}

-The Python script generates the following output:
+With the following output generated:

 {% highlight console %}
 k=1, minimum=0.9090909090909095